About Nicole

 Water to thirst

 How does your diet compare?
 Start charting your eating habits and see what needs to change.
 Also, start ENJOYING food in its natural state.
 Try adding raw foods, sprouted grains, dehydrated (instead of cooked) foods to your diet.
-You will be surprised at the incredible flavor and energy gained from delicious raw recipes in addition to eating adequate protein.
+You will be surprised at the incredible flavor and energy gained from delicious raw recipes.
+If your diet is deficient and you are unable to make appropriate changes consider Juice Plus®, as a whole food supplement.
+Other supplements to consider are cod liver oil, evening oil of primrose, bee pollen, mineral powder, wheat germ oil and acerola powder.